+a..
+Stems for tenor and baritone notes always go up (layer 1 in Finale).
+The stems for lead and bass notes always go down (layer 2 in Finale).

 b.
-Stems for baritone and tenor notes always go up.
-The stems for bass and lead notes always go down.

-c.
 Stems are generally one octave in length, except for somewhat shorter stems for note heads that lie near the top or bottom of the staff in circumstances where the stem would extend beyond the second added space above or below the staff.
 Thus, for instance, shorter stems are used for notes in the tenor part that are D above middle C or higher.
 Short stems may be required to prevent stems from running into lyrics.
-See Shine on, Harvest Moon, measure 27.
+See Shine on, Harvest Moon, measure 27. c.
+Care should be taken that a stem does not have a "stubby" appearance (too short).